-Britain seeking stability, confidence with U.S. after Brexit: UK's Fox
+Britain seeking certainty with U.S. as it Brexits: UK's Fox

 3 Min Read

-WASHINGTON (Reuters) - Britain wants to ensure commercial ties with the United States are not disrupted as it moves out of the European Union, UK trade secretary, Liam Fox, said on Monday before the start of meetings with Trump administration officials in Washington.
+WASHINGTON (Reuters) - Britain wants to ensure business relations with the United States are not disrupted and will seek negotiations on an "ambitious" trade agreement with the United States, UK trade secretary, Liam Fox, told Trump administration officials at the launch of discussions on Monday on post-Brexit planning.

-Fox and his U.S. counterpart, Robert Lighthizer, were to chair the first meeting of a U.S.-UK trade and investment working group later on Monday to discuss cooperation and a bilateral trade agreement after Brexit.
+Fox and his U.S. counterpart, Robert Lighthizer, jointly chaired the first meeting of a U.S.-UK trade and investment working group, which will start work on a bilateral trade agreement between the countries after Brexit.

 Britain is not free to enter into new trade deals until it has left the EU in 2019.
 It has indicated, however, that it wants to get legal documents in place to ensure that such things as flights and data flows between the countries are not interrupted.